Double Glazing as a Sound BarrierAugust 12, 2014

-It would also be fair to say that fully fitted UPVC Lean-to conservatories can be found at much lower prices than other (popular) similarly sized designs such Victorian, Edwardian or Georgian Conservatories.
+It would also be fair to say that professionally installed UPVC Lean-to conservatories can be found at much lower prices than other (popular) similarly sized designs such Victorian, Edwardian or Georgian Conservatories.

-If you opt for using a poly-carbonate panel roof in place of fully double glazed panels, it could mean that the structure does not need such heavy duty frames and combined with the lower cost of a poly-carbonate conservatory roof this could considerably cut the overall installation cost.
+If you opt for using a poly-carbonate panel roof in place of fully double glazed panels, it could mean that the structure does not need such heavy duty frames.
+Combined with the lower price of a poly-carbonate conservatory roof, this could considerably cut the overall installation cost.

 Here are some typical examples of bespoke conservatories cost.